mpmedia/ModuleBU/README.md

-# ModuleBU - 'Hey bu.'
+# ModuleBU - 'Hey bu'

 The goal is: Creative UI, non-goal is: no one sees the dirt.

-ModuleBU is a util library and a stack that could help you be creative w/ UI interactions,
+ 'bu' =term of affection as applied to the significant other.

-    cross platform, mobile-first, SPA (Single Page Applications) .
+ModuleBU is a library and a stack that helps you be creative w/ UI interactions,
-It is DOM centric(vs .js centric) with easy to teach setup.
-Features include: it lets you load dom Mods and event bus, plus PhoneGap support.
+    cross platform, mobile-first, SPA (Single Page Applications).
-This util lib can help animate a div/section after loading.
-But the key to ModuleBU is that it is hard to do nice UI in .js views, here the views are HTML DOM, not .js emitted.
+It is DOM centric(vs .js centric) and easy to teach.
+It appears that it is hard to do nice UI in .js views, here the views are HTML DOM, not .js emitted.

 These patterns are licensed under Attribution Assurance License (  http://opensource.org/licenses/AAL ).
 So, in your index.html or similar in view source you must indicate that your designs are